paramountgroup/RESTful-API-with-Nodejs/README.md

 	    "previousBlockHash": "7749df61bffc6ca0c7f169fccbb52794ac66d485aa6114792d4b70413ce259a2"
 	}
 ## Use Postman to Test
 API The Postman Echo API is service you can use to test your REST clients and make sample API calls.
 It provides endpoints for GET, POST, PUT, various auth mechanisms and other utility endpoints.
+Availalble at https://learning.getpostman.com/

-Example of getting testing data postman
+## Example of getting testing data postman

 ![postman example](https://github.com/paramountgroup/RESTful-API-with-Nodejs/blob/master/images/postmanexample.PNG)